Skip to content

 Here's What You Need to Know

-• /IDCs include labor, drilling fluids, fuel, site preparation, and cementing services
+• /Covers labor, drilling fluids, fuel, site prep, and cementing -- anything with no salvage value

 What Are Intangible Drilling Costs?